SphericalCowww/ROS_leggedRobot_testBed/README.md

 [Video demo1](https://raw.githubusercontent.com/SphericalCowww/ROS_leggedRobot_testBed/main/assembly1Leg1.mp4), [video demo2](https://raw.githubusercontent.com/SphericalCowww/ROS_leggedRobot_testBed/main/assembly1Leg2.mp4)

 Here is the assembly with the hardware control system: rasp pi 5, DC-DC step-down convertor, U2D2, battery pack, and the existing 1 leg.
+This also shows a bad example, DO NOT wrap the USB signal cable with the power cables; it would create interference.
 <img src="https://github.com/SphericalCowww/ROS_leggedRobot_testBed/blob/main/assembly2MainBoard.png" width="300">

 ## Installing the <a href="https://github.com/ROBOTIS-GIT/DynamixelSDK">dynamixel-sdk</a> and  <a href="https://github.com/ROBOTIS-GIT/dynamixel-workbench">dynamixel-workbench</a>